 Measure the numeric or string properties of objects

-Syntax Measure-Object [ [-property] string ] [-inputObject psobject] [-average] [-sum] [-minimum] [-maximum] [-StandardDeviation] [-AllStats] [CommonParameters] Measure-Object [ [-property] string ] [-inputObject psobject] [-character] [-line] [-word] [-ignoreWhiteSpace] [CommonParameters] Key -inputObject The objects to be measured.
-A command, expression or variable that contains the objects. -property string The property to measure. -AllStats Return all the statistics (average,sum,minimum,maximum,StandardDeviation) PowerShell 6+. -average Average the values in the designated property. -character Count the number of characters in the input object. -ignoreWhiteSpace Ignore white space in word counts and character counts. -line Count the number of lines in the input object. -minimum Determine the minimum value of the properties. -maximum Determine the maximum value of the properties. -StandardDeviation Determine the standard deviation of the properties.
+Syntax Measure-Object [ [-property] string ] [-inputObject psobject] [-average] [-sum] [-minimum] [-maximum] [-StandardDeviation] [-AllStats] [CommonParameters] Measure-Object [ [-property] string ] [-inputObject psobject] [-character] [-line] [-word] [-ignoreWhiteSpace] [CommonParameters] Key -property string The property to measure. -AllStats Return all the statistics (average,sum,minimum,maximum,StandardDeviation) PowerShell 6+. -average Average the values in the designated property. -character Count the number of characters in the input object. -inputObject The object(s) to be measured.
+A command, expression or variable that contains the object(s).
+When the -InputObject parameter is used to submit a collection of items, Measure-Object receives one object that represents the collection.
+Because one collection object cannot be measured, Measure-Object returns the entire collection unchanged.
+To convert multiple items, pipe them to Measure-Object.
+This parameter is an implementation detail: its purpose is to enable input via the pipeline, and its direct use with arrays (collections) does not (yet) provide any useful functionality. -ignoreWhiteSpace Ignore white space in word counts and character counts. -line Count the number of lines in the input object. -minimum Determine the minimum value of the properties. -maximum Determine the maximum value of the properties. -StandardDeviation Determine the standard deviation of the properties.
 PowerShell 6+. -sum Sum the values of the properties. -word Count the number of words in the input object.

 Standard Aliases for Measure-Object: measure